koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 1. Which do you prefer, to be given 500 dollars today or 505 dollars tomorrow?
 2. Which do you prefer, to be given 500 dollars 365 days from now or 505 dollars 366 days from now?

-[In such situations, people tend to choose \$500 in (A) but \$505 in (B),](https://scholar.google.com/scholar?cluster=16878679720519238129&hl=en&as_sdt=0,5)which is inconsistent with exponentially-discounted-utility models of the value of money.
+[In such situations, people tend to choose \$500 in (A) but \$505 in (B),](https://scholar.google.com/scholar?cluster=16878679720519238129&hl=en&as_sdt=0,5) which is inconsistent with exponentially-discounted-utility models of the value of money.
 To explain this observed behavioral regularity using shard theory, consider the historical reinforcement contexts around immediate and delayed gratification.
 If contexts involving short-term opportunities activate different shards than contexts involving long-term opportunities, then it’s unsurprising that a person might choose 500 dollars in (A) but 505 dollars in (B).[^12]

 ### [Framing effect](https://thedecisionlab.com/biases/framing-effect)
 This is another bias that’s downstream of shards activating contextually.
 Asking the same question in different contexts can change which value-shards activate, and thus change how people answer the question.
 Consider also: [People are hesitant to drink from a cup labeled “poison”, even if they themselves were the one to put the label there.](https://psycnet.apa.org/record/1986-21988-001)